josephspurrier/golang-portable-windows/README.md

 This distribution is a portable workspace with boilerplate Go code as well as a portable version of the Git command-line client.

 ## Download
-The latest release is [v1.4.0](https://github.com/josephspurrier/golang-portable-windows/releases/tag/1.4.0) (2014-01-19).
+The latest release is [v1.5.0](https://github.com/josephspurrier/golang-portable-windows/releases/tag/1.5.0) (2015-02-01).

 The repository does not contain any binaries.
-Be sure to download the latest release which includes the binaries for Go and Git.
+Be sure to download the latest release which includes the binaries for Go, Git, Mercurial, and Diff.

 ## Overview